chrisnoonan98675/site/xl-deploy/concept/docker-images-for-xl-deploy.markdown

 - images
 ---

-There are three types of Docker images available for XL Deploy:
+There are two types of Docker images available for XL Deploy:

 * A regular image based on Debian (slim) Linux flavor of the [OpenJDK base image](https://hub.docker.com/_/openjdk/)
-* A regular image based on the Alpine Linux flavor of the [OpenJDK base image](https://hub.docker.com/_/openjdk/)
+* An alternative image based on the Alpine Linux flavor of the [OpenJDK base image](https://hub.docker.com/_/openjdk/)
-* The Red Hat certified image based on the `rhel7-atomic` base image

 // ## Description / advantages of using the docker image